everly-gif/Crafty-Citrus/README.md

 We ♥ Contributors!

-You can solve issues or create issues to enhance the look of this template.
+You can solve issues or create issues to enhance the look and functionality of the website.

 To ensure your contributions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/everly-gif/Crafty-Citrus/blob/master/CONTRIBUTING.md)